April 19, 2017

 Although the raw data did suggest higher rates of low birth weight, preterm birth and major birth defects, vaccinated women were also more likely to be smokers, unmarried and have both lower incomes and lower levels of education, putting them at higher risk for those outcomes in the first place.
 Once the research team adjusted for those factors, they found no significant difference in risk for women who got the vaccine while pregnant.

 So there you have it.
 In the real world it’s rather dangerous, but in our controlled epidemiological study, we can make those danger signals go away once we see those signals pop up.
 Is this the new way of conducting scientific studies, manipulate the data?
-Where have we seen this before?
+Where have we seen this before (Editor’s note: since we posted this blog, Dr. Thompson’s letter, via his attorneys, has been removed from the internet and so the link will take you to the wayback machine copy)?
 There is also no requirement for Merck to publish a negative-effect study, and so the published studies will always favor the sponsor in their outcomes.
 That’s just good business, and I guess the public just wants to be reassured, right?

 I have no doubt that most, if not all, OB/GYNs are well intentioned and look to their parent organization for guidance in good faith.
 My issue with the position ACOG presents in its committee opinion is the push to vaccinate at all costs, at every chance, ignoring the risks, no matter what the long-term health outcomes are.
 Contributors to this controversy are ignoring the large swathe of reported vaccine injury cases all over the world, and instead taking comfort in being told that “the safety data for all three vaccines is reassuring.”